predragstefanovic/winplay/README.md

 TODO

-* replace nushel with oh-my-zsh
-* install wls1/2 and ubuntu, setup ubuntu, shell, git, docker, oh-my-zsh plugins
+* DONE install wls1/2 and ubuntu, setup ubuntu
+* IN PROGRESS windows terminal, oh-my-zsh, oh-my-zsh plugins, profile setup
+* PENDING docker installation for wsl1/2
+* PENDING other utilities to install, cover (lists of extensios for code, tools for win and ubuntu)
-* clean up
+* PENDING clean up